micene09/scarlett/docs/api/class.md

 ## Built-in in-memory Cache System

-A [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) based cache, disabled by default and triggered by the `internalCache` flag.
+A [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) based cache, disabled by default and triggered by the `cacheInMemory` flag.

 If, for any reason, you want to avoid the complexity of the standard [Request.cache](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache), this is the right way to go.